open2c/pairtools/doc/parsing.rst

 Molecules like these typically form via multiple ligation events and we call them walks [1]_.
 The mode of walks reporting is controlled by ``--walks-policy`` parameter of ``pairtools parse``.
+You can report all the alignments in the reads by using ``pairtools parse2`` (see :ref:`parse2`).

 A pair of sequential alignments on a single read is **ligation junction**.
 Ligation junctions are the Hi-C contacts that have been directly observed in the experiment.
-They are reported in lower-case letters if walks policy is set to ``all`` (default).
-For details, wee :ref:`section-complex-walks-rescue`

 However, traditional Hi-C pairs do not have direct evidence of ligation because they arise from read pairs that do not necessarily contain ligation junction.
 To filter out the molecules with complex walks, ``--walks-policy`` can be set to: